jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 <div align=center><img src="Images/4_2.png" alt="drawing" width="400"/></div>

-The dataflow view is shown below; we can see that the channel is FIFO.
+The dataflow view is shown below.
+In this diagram, the green colored arrows are FIFO channels while the blue arrows indicate the inputs and outputs of the instantiating function.

 <div align=center><img src="Images/4_1.png" alt="drawing" width="800"/></div>